 - In the early 1990s, the University lost the equivalent of 20% of its State support. - Later in the decade, significant funding increases were provided for enrollment growth necessary to maintain the University's commitment to the Master Plan, to avoid student fee increases, and to maintain quality. - Another State fiscal crisis during the early 2000s resulted in significant reductions in State support during a time of rapid enrollment growth. - Beginning in 2005-06, UC entered a six-year Compact with Governor Schwarzenegger to provide the minimum resources needed for the University to accommodate enrollment growth and sustain the quality of the institution.
 This allowed UC to continue enrollment growth, provide compensation increases for faculty and staff, and avoid a student fee increase in 2006-07. - The State's ongoing budget shortfalls and the onset of the global financial crisis led the State to renege on the Compact and resulted in significant reductions in State support at the end of the decade.
 For two years, no funding was provided for enrollment growth and UC's base budget was reduced at a time when demand to attend the University soared.
 Federal economic stimulus funds provided temporary support.
 When contributions to the UC Retirement Plan (UCRP) were restarted in April 2010, the State did not immediately contribute its fair share. - After partially restoring earlier cuts to UC's budget in 2010-11, the State reduced support to UC by \$750 million in 2011-12.
 As a result, State support to the University was more than \$1.6 billion less than it would have been under the most recent funding agreement. - The University received \$105.9 million in new State funding in 2012-13, including \$89.1 million toward the State's share of employer contributions to the University's retirement plan.
-Nevertheless, even with the augmentation, UC's State appropriation had fallen nearly \$900 million, or 27%, since 2007-08. - In 2013-14, the University is receiving \$256.5 million in new State funding for operating purposes, including a \$125 million tuition and fee buy-out for 2012-13.
-Additional one-time funding from debt restructuring will free up another \$100 million in State funds temporarily for 10 years and \$17 million for 7 subsequent years.
+Nevertheless, even with the augmentation, UC's State appropriation had fallen nearly \$900 million, or 27%, since 2007-08. - In 2013-14, the University received \$256.5 million in new State funding for operating purposes, including a \$125 million tuition and fee buy-out for 2012-13.
+Additional one-time funding from debt restructuring provided \$85.5 million in temporary State funds that was used to cover pension costs. - In 2014-15, the State is providing a \$142.2 million 5% base budget adjustment, leaving a \$126.9 million funding shortfall in the University's budget plan.